 Safer Internet Centres co-operate and exchange resources and best practices at EU level through the portal betterinternetforkids.eu, the EU hub for child online safety.

-- raising awareness related to potential risks young people may encounter online;
+- They raise awareness of online safety and of potential risks young people may encounter online, and observe emerging trends.